Andy Richardson (writer)

+Work with the band Oasis

+Richardson worked with the band Oasis in 1996–1998, becoming the first journalist to report on their worldwide hit (What's the Story) Morning Glory?, in interviews with Noel Gallagher.
+He is an investigative reporter and journalist, having completed assignments around the world.

+Collaboration with Pete Postlethwaite

 Richardson worked with Postlethwaite for two years prior to the publication of the actor's memoir on 23 June 2011.
 The Guardians film critic Peter Bradshaw observed Richardson's sympathetic treatment and described the memoir as "an extrovert, tender, charming and unselfconscious book, with some extraordinary, hell-raising and hair-raising anecdotes", and The Evening Standard noted that "The closing chapter is deeply wrenching".
 The book featured on The Sunday Times best-seller list and was recommended as one of its Books of the Year for 2011.
 The newspaper's tribute noted Richardson's contribution in finishing the book on behalf of Postlethwaite, who died prior to its completion.
 It reported "The final chapter, as Postlethwaite succumbs to cancer, is immensely moving".

-Richardson worked with the band Oasis in 1996–1998, becoming the first journalist to report on their worldwide hit (What's the Story) Morning Glory?, in interviews with Noel Gallagher.
-He is an investigative reporter and journalist, having completed assignments around the world.
-He assisted Benjamin Zephaniah with his autobiography, The Life and Rhymes of Benjamin Zephaniah, before promoting subsequent tours for him.
+Cook book publisher

 As a cook book publisher, he has worked with many of the UK's Michelin-starred chefs.
 In 2015, his company, Away With Media, published the debut cook book from Stephen Terry, titled Inspired...
 By.
-Other chef books include those for Glynn Purnell, Brad Carter, Tony Parkin, Michael O'Hare, Mickael Viljanen, Paul Foster and Adam Handling.
-He has both ghostwritten and published books for The Coral, The Damned and Marti Pellow.

-Richardson was a visiting lecturer in music journalism at Birmingham City University's school of media.

-As a promoter, he specialises in acoustic and spoken word performances in theatres and arts centres.